Pressure swing adsorption: Distribution process for oxygen produced by PSA plants

-In the frame of carbon capture and storage (CCS), research is also currently underway to capture CO_{2} in large quantities from coal-fired power plants prior to geosequestration, in order to reduce greenhouse gas production from these plants.
+For carbon capture and storage (CCS), research is currently underway to capture CO_{2} in large quantities from coal-fired power plants prior to geosequestration, in order to reduce greenhouse gas production from these plants.

 PSA has also been discussed as a future alternative to the non-regenerable sorbent technology used in space suit primary life support systems, in order to save weight and to extend the operating time of the suit.

-This is the process used in medical oxygen concentrators used by emphysema and COVID-19 patients and others requiring oxygen-enriched air for breathing.
+PSA is used in medical oxygen concentrators used by emphysema and COVID-19 patients and others requiring oxygen-enriched air for breathing.